21 Tricks to Lose Weight While Sitting Down

 Read a Book

 Listen up, bookworms!
 Your brain-boosting habit can help keep your weight-loss goals on track!
-Not only does reading help you relax and decrease stress, dietitian Julieanna Hever, MS, RD, CPT, explains that, "Using your brain requires energy and reading burns almost twice as many calories as sleeping!"
-So why not read up on these 50 Ways to Lose 10 Pounds—Fast?
+Not only does reading help you relax and decrease stress, dietitian Julieanna Hever, MS, RD, CPT, explains that, “Using your brain requires energy and reading burns almost twice as many calories as sleeping!”

 Play a Video Game

 When you start to feel a craving come on, seek out a distraction instead of indulging.
 Cravings typically only last about ten minutes, so keeping your mind occupied for that long can save you thousands of calories and subsequent pounds in the long run.
-While we'd typically recommend going for a walk, because these are the best tricks to lose weight while sitting, we'll offer up the alternative: playing video games.
-Research has found that getting in touch with your competitive gaming nature can stimulate the brain's reward system and reduce the desire to eat.
+While we’d typically recommend going for a walk, because these are the best tricks to burn calories while sitting, we’ll offer up the alternative: playing video games.
+Research has found that getting in touch with your competitive gaming nature can stimulate the brain’s reward system and reduce the desire to eat.

 Keep Fruit In Sight

 While it’s smart to keep fruit on hand so you have smart snacking options, there’s another—more surprising—reason: studies have shown that smelling fresh fruits, like apples, bananas, and pears, can curb appetite and make sugary desserts less appealing.
 Scientists suggest this is because the produce makes you subconsciously think about making healthier choices and can consequently help you break bad eating habits.